 Parsing courage into three behavioral buckets allows us to discriminate the different ways we have been courageous in the past and are capable of being in the future.

-To learn more about how to develop courage, attend the free webinar “Courageous Leadership: How to Build Backbone, Boost Performance, and Get Results” on Feb.
-20 at 2 p.m.
-EST. This webinar will allow attendees to understanding why being courageous is the premier personal and professional virtue while learning how to create an environment that supports ongoing courageous behavior.
-Participants will also receive tips on how to increase their courage while inspiring more workplace courage.
-Register today!
+To learn more about how to develop courage, watch the free webinar “Courageous Leadership: How to Build Backbone, Boost Performance, and Get Results”.
+This webinar will allow viewers to understanding why being courageous is the premier personal and professional virtue while learning how to create an environment that supports ongoing courageous behavior.
+Viewers will also receive tips on how to increase their courage while inspiring more workplace courage.

 This webinar is based on the HRDQ product “Courageous Leadership.”
 Courageous Leadership is a comprehensive training package that introduces courage-building, which is a practice that guides leaders to readily meet challenges, fully embrace change, and speak more assertively.
 Learn more!